superfly/docs/blueprints/extra-machines-resilient-apps.html.md

 ### Create a standby Machine

-To create a standby Machine that will take over the same tasks when a worker Machine is down, you can use this one command to both clone the worker Machine and make the clone a standby Machine:
+To create a standby Machine that will take over the same tasks when a worker Machine is down, use this one command to clone the worker Machine and make the clone a standby:

 ```
 fly machine clone <worker machine id> --standby-for <worker machine id>
 ```

-**Using the Machines API:** To create a standby Machine with the Machines API, you can get and modify your worker Machine config and use that config to create a new standby Machine.
-The standby is specified in the Machine's config object: [config.standbys](/docs/machines/api-machines-resource/#machine-config-object-properties).
+**Using the Machines API:** To create a standby Machine with the Machines API, get and modify your worker Machine config and use that config to create a new standby Machine.
+Specify the standby in the Machine's config object: [config.standbys](/docs/machines/api-machines-resource/#machine-config-object-properties).

 ## Bonus uses for standby Machines